-1Eii, 10:30-12:15, 6 September 2022

-The lived experience of autistic tutors at a Higher Education Institution: Reflections and recommendations for student support

-Claire Aubrey and Philippa Laskey, University of Cumbria
+1Eii, 10:30-12:15, 6 September 2022 Theme paper, Issues for debate paper The lived experience of autistic tutors at a Higher Education Institution: Reflections and recommendations for student support Claire Aubrey and Philippa Laskey, University of Cumbria

 Promotional abstract: This presentation will discuss the benefits of framing the tutor as an expert by experience, outline their potential role in student support, and highlight the culture change needed to accommodate this approach to student support within a university setting.
 The two presenters are both autistic and so will be drawing on their own experience to demonstrate this in a meaningful and authentic way.